On the fence about deciding whether to start a blog or not?

-If you’ve a skill but lack a platform, blogging has got your back covered.
+If you have a skill but lack a platform, blogging has got your back covered.

 Don’t Skip: 10 Blogging Mistakes To Avoid (Even Before Starting A Blog!)

-With your blog, you can sell digital products like eBooks, mini courses, membership sites and other digital products like video courses or simply meal plans.
+With your blog, you can sell digital products like eBooks, mini-courses, membership sites, and other digital products like video courses or simple meal plans.

 If you’re looking for an example look no further than Kayla Butler from IvoryMix who makes a living selling digital info products off her blog. that’s what blogs are good for – plain passive income!

 I know I know… impressive heading, ain’t it? *self-patting my back*

-While all this time we discussed how blogging can help yourself, let’s focus a bit on how blogging can help others?
+While all this time we discussed how blogging can help you, let’s focus a bit on how blogging can help others.